How a Yes Space Can Help You Get More Done Without Childcare

 That was the day I learned the truth of the phrase,“Silence is golden… unless you have a toddler.”

 Cleaning up juicy apple pieces mixed with cat hair and sticky little hands is decidedly NOT golden when you have a major deadline looming.
-Side note – once you get the sticky part up, apple juice leaves hardwood floors quite shiny.
+And cleaning hack maybe… once you get the sticky part up, apple juice leaves hardwood floors quite shiny!

-Those little guys are teens now, and thankfully very self-sufficient these days.
-But as our readers tell us about the challenges they’re facing working from home without childcare during these anxiety-ridden times, it’s very easy for me to connect with the feelings of overwhelm I had back then.
+Those little guys are big now, and thankfully very self-sufficient these days.
+But as summer rolls in and many parents try to work remotely without full-time camps or sitters, it’s easy to connect with the overwhelm I felt back then.

-I spoke with peaceful parenting expert Dr. Laura Markham to get advice on how parents can navigate this situation.
+I spoke with parenting expert Dr. Laura Markham to get advice on how work-from-home parents can navigate this situation.
 And as we shared parenting adventures, she encouraged me to tell the apple bowling story.
 “It wasn’t a tragedy,” she observed.
-“Parents need permission to not be perfect right now.
+“Parents need permission to not be perfect.
 They can find humor in the mishaps.
 And there will be some mishaps.”

 Creating a Yes Space for Your Child